 Are you thinking about your career and college, but you’re just not seeing how these two pieces fit together?
 You’re not alone!
-Deciding on a career path can be exciting, but society pressures you to go to college even if it’s not a fit for you.
+Deciding on a career path can be exciting, but society pressures you to go to college even if it’s not a fit.
 Fortunately, there are plenty of trade jobs in demand right now just waiting for anyone willing to get in and get their hands dirty!

 Benefits of Jumping into a Trade Job